150 Degrees Celsius To Fahrenheit

 Q: Why is there a need for two different temperature scales?

 A: Historically, different scales evolved independently.
-The Celsius scale is based on the metric system and is more widely used globally, while the Fahrenheit scale is prevalent in some parts of the world, notably the United States.
+Also, the Celsius scale is based on the metric system and is more widely used globally, while the Fahrenheit scale is prevalent in some parts of the world, notably the United States.
 Both scales are valid and useful, and the ability to convert between them is important for international communication and scientific accuracy.

 Q: Can I use this conversion for all temperatures?